JKIARN/sales-dashboard-excel/README.md

 Comprehensive Analysis: Detailed insights into customer demographics and purchase behaviors.
 Actionable Recommendations: Specific strategies to enhance marketing efforts and drive sales growth.

+Special thanks to Rishabh Mishra for their guidance and support.
+This experience helped me enhance my skills in data cleaning, processing, visualization, pivot tables, and statistical analysis.

 Repository Contents
 Data: Raw data and cleaned data used for analysis.
 Dashboard: The interactive Excel dashboard showcasing the findings.
 Documentation: Detailed documentation on the analysis process and the insights derived.